serebrov/serebrov.github.io/content/2016-02-18-oop-solid-l-liskov-substitution-principle.md

                                   # Problem for TheTime, it returns float
 ```

-So again, due to `LSP` violation we can not use the child class instead of parent.
+So again, due to `LSP` violation, we can not use the child class instead of the parent.

 ## Invariants of the parent type must be preserved in a subtype